gomberg5264/amazon-price-watcher/README.md

 Find the app at: https://apw.locrian24.now.sh

+Contact me via locrian24@gmail.com if you would like access to the dummy account :)

 ## Important Notes

 This project is for completely personal use.
 The code in this repo is for illustrative purposes to show how I set up this application.